Basic Coffee Brewing Knowledge

 After reading such a long post, the most crucial question is: Which coffee water should I buy?

-Aquafina is the best water for artisan coffee because it best reflects the flavor of the coffee you brew.
+Aquafina is the best water for artisan coffee because it best reflects the coffee’s flavor.
 Use Lavie or Ion Life if you prefer a balanced or light roast coffee that isn’t overly sour.

 I only encountered three water filters with machine coffee (these filters are for coffee shops):